cs107e/cs107e.github.io/labs/lab1/lab.md

 so you can jot things down as you go.
 Only one checklist needs to submitted for both you and your partner.

-Now 'cd blink' and type the commands:
+Now 'cd courseware/labs/lab1/code/blink' and type the commands:

     % arm-none-eabi-as blink.s -o blink.o
     % arm-none-eabi-objcopy blink.o -O binary blink.bin